rackerlabs/pelican-tutorial/README.md

 # Template

 With these bits in place you can now use the template engine to generate per-tutorial pages.
 The default template is `tutorial.html`.
-Coming soon will be an `tutorials.html` option to specify a template for generating a list of all tutorials -- much the same as is done with blog posts.
+Coming soon will be a `tutorials.html` option to specify a template for generating a list of all tutorials -- much the same as is done with blog posts.

-Included in the plugin is a `templates` directory with a sample `tutorial.html` template.
-It is very minimal showing just the basic details of the tutorial.
-It is intended to provide a starting point for how to use the module in templates.